NFPA 25 Overview:

 Systems Maintenance Breakdown

-NFPA 25 is a widely recognized standard for the inspection, testing, and maintenance of water-based fire protection systems.
+It is a widely recognized standard for the inspection, testing, and maintenance of water-based fire protection systems.
 Published by the National Fire Protection Association (or NFPA for short), it states the minimum maintenance requirements for a wide range of systems.
-We’ll further go and overview NFPA 25 further below.

 General guidelines for testing, inspecting, maintaining, and various requirements for water-based fire protection systems are included.
 These minimum requirements are designed to “ensure a reasonable degree of protection” from fire, as stated in NFPA 25 section 1.2.1.

-NFPA 25 has even set additional standards for the state of California.
-All information pertaining to those specific guidelines can be found in the NFPA 25 California Edition.
+NFPA has even set additional standards for the state of California.
+All information pertaining to those specific guidelines can be found in the California Edition.

 NFPA 25 overviews the following: